2007 Major League Baseball postseason: (1) Boston Red Sox vs. (2) Cleveland Indians

 This was the fourth postseason meeting between the Indians and Red Sox (1995, 1998, 1999), and was their first meeting outside of the ALDS.
-The Red Sox came back from a 3–1 series deficit to return to the World Series for the second time in four years.
+The Red Sox came back from a 3–1 series deficit to defeat the Indians in seven games, returning to the World Series for the second time in four years.

 Similar to 2004, the Red Sox once again found themselves trailing in the series.
 The Red Sox blew out the Indians in Game 1.
 In Game 2, the Indians evened the series with a blowout win of their own in extra innings thanks to home runs from Jhonny Peralta, Grady Sizemore, and Franklin Gutiérrez.
 When the series shifted to Cleveland for Game 3, Jake Westbrook out-dueled Boston ace Daisuke Matsuzaka as the Indians prevailed by a 4–2 score to take the series lead.
 The Indians' offense would chase Tim Wakefield from the mound in Game 4 thanks to a seven run fifth inning to take a 3–1 series lead, and were now one win away from their first World Series berth in a decade.
 However, things then unraveled for the Indians fast.
 In Game 5, Josh Beckett pitched eight solid innings as he out-dueled CC Sabathia in a Red Sox blowout win to send the series back to Fenway Park.
 Curt Schilling went seven strong innings as the Red Sox blew out the Indians again in Game 6 to force a seventh game.
 The Red Sox's 12-2 margin of victory in Game 6 was the largest in an LCS game since Game 7 of the 1996 NLCS.
 In Game 7, the Red Sox blew out the Indians for the third straight time, this time by nine runs, to clinch the pennant.

-The Red Sox would win their next pennant in 2013 against the Detroit Tigers in six games en route to another World Series title.
+The Red Sox returned to the ALCS the next year, but lost to the Tampa Bay Rays in seven games.
+They would win their next pennant in 2013 over the Detroit Tigers in six games en route to a World Series title.

-The Indians would return to the ALCS in 2016, where they defeated the Toronto Blue Jays in five games before falling in the World Series.
+The Indians would return to the ALCS in 2016, and defeated the Toronto Blue Jays in five games for their most recent pennant before falling in the World Series.

 Both teams would meet again in the ALDS in 2016, which the Indians won in a sweep.